 RP1 description

 Research project 1 is an Individual participant data (IPD) meta-analysis to assess the size and shape/nature of associations between exposure to high ambient temperatures and selected maternal and child conditions within the first two years of life.
 Such techniques have not yet been employed in the field of climate change and health, and can overcome many of the limitations of traditional analyses of individual datasets and biases in classic systematic review methodology.
 The project will systematically identify potentially eligible African cohort studies or trials through systematic mapping reviews.
-Data will be harmonized through re-coding raw individual participant data into a common set of variables, and subsequently all the individual participants data from each eligible study will be pooled.
-Analyses which will include a range of traditional statistical and novel machine learning approaches, will quantify associations between exposure to high temperatures and adverse maternal and neonatal outcomes.
+Data will be harmonised through re-coding raw individual participant data into a common set of variables, and subsequently, all the individual participant's data from each eligible study will be pooled.
+Analyses that will include a range of traditional statistical and novel machine learning approaches will quantify associations between exposure to high temperatures and adverse maternal and neonatal outcomes.
 The study may provide robust, definitive evidence on the impacts of heat on maternal and child health, and allow for estimation of the burden of rises in temperatures and other climate change manifestations on maternal and neonatal health.

 RP2 description

 Rapid urban growth, significant levels of informality and increasingly stretched health services, intersecting with observed past and projected future temperature increases, have resulted in a critical emergent public health challenge in African cities.
 High ambient temperatures can cause considerable morbidity and mortality in urban areas.
-The magnitude and pattern of health impacts are determined not just by temperature gradients, but also by geographic, socio-environmental and demographic factors.
+The magnitude and pattern of health impacts are determined not just by temperature gradients but also by geographic, socio-environmental and demographic factors.
 Understanding this complexity is key to developing effective responses that fit the spatial and demographic heterogeneity of cities.
 This Project, to take place in Abidjan, Ivory Coast and Johannesburg, South Africa, aims to be the most extensive investigation of the risks posed by heat exposure and urbanity in Africa to date.
 This will be in aid of developing an early warning system aimed at mitigating the impacts of heat for highly vulnerable groups.

-We will develop and implement data science methods, ranging from natural language processing to predictive geospatial analysis to integrate and interrogate multiple diverse data streams alongside conventional health data.
+We will develop and implement data science methods, ranging from natural language processing to predictive geospatial analysis to integrate and interrogate diverse data streams alongside conventional health data.
 Risk is a function of exposure to a hazard, inherent vulnerability and the anticipated consequence of exposure.
-Thus, apart from individual demographic, economic & behavioral factors that contribute to vulnerability to adverse health outcomes, we will focus on capturing vulnerability characterized by the urban form of the two African cities.
-Image processing, such as convolutional neural networks, will be applied to available satellite imagery, to analyze changes in urban form including changes in building types, building, street & green area densities.
-Census and other geospatial survey socioeconomic data will also be critical in this assessment of vulnerability to heat in both African cities.
-An important component in assessing risks is hazard estimation.
-For this, recently developed high resolution climate re-analysis & forecast data, meteorological station observations, satellite imagery for inferring land surface characteristics (including land surface temperature mapping & identification of urban heat islands) will be used for historical & future heat hazard estimation for each city.
-To develop an early warning system that is useful for mitigating health risks posed by the exposure to heat among high risk groups, a predictive model that learns the associations between heat hazard exposure and health outcomes will be required.
-Health outcomes data will come from cohort and clinical trial studies that were conducted in Johannesburg and Abidjan.
+Thus, apart from individual demographic, economic & behavioural factors contributing to vulnerability to adverse health outcomes, we will focus on capturing vulnerability characterised by the urban form of the two African cities.
+Image processing, such as convolutional neural networks, will be applied to available satellite imagery to analyse urban form changes, including building types, building, street & green area densities.
+Census and other geospatial survey socioeconomic data will also be critical in assessing vulnerability to heat in both African cities.
+An important component in determining risks is hazard estimation.
+For this, recently developed high-resolution climate re-analysis & forecast data, meteorological station observations, and satellite imagery for inferring land surface characteristics (including land surface temperature mapping & identification of urban heat islands) will be used for historical & future heat hazard estimation for each city.
+To develop an early warning system that is useful for mitigating health risks posed by exposure to heat among high-risk groups, a predictive model that learns the associations between heat hazard exposure and health outcomes will be required.
+Health outcomes data will come from cohort and clinical trial studies conducted in Johannesburg and Abidjan.